alegarciadelrio/alegarciadelrio/README.md

 ## Hi there 👋, I am Ale!

-I am back in Uruguay.
 I am responsible for improving the IT services, understanding new technologies that make easier the job and consulting clients to help them advance their long-term goals!

 ![](https://komarev.com/ghpvc/?username=alegarciadelrio)